 is replaced by

 Done!
 MAMP now handles all .test traffic and NGINX is configured to handle subdomains as well!
-Byebye subdomains aliases!
+Byebye subdomain aliases!